 A good quality paint will last 5 or 6 years or longer while some cheaper brands last for only 2 or 3 years.

-Talk to your local paint specialist.
+Talk to your local paint specialist when choosing to paint your home.

 Step 3: Consider Mother Nature